What Is Cash Reconciliation? A Complete Overview

 What Is Cash Reconciliation

 Reconciliation isn’t just recommended — it’s a required task for any business that handles cash in order to complete the month-end close process.
 But it also provides a variety of other important benefits that can help your business maintain proper financial well-being.
+Unless you’re a completely cashless business or organization, cash reconciliation is required to complete the month-end financial close.
+Doing so not only allows you to ensure financial accuracy, it’s also essential for risk management, compliance, and fraud detection.
+Additionally, it demonstrates transparent and ethical business practices.

 In this guide, we provide an overview of cash reconciliation and explore tools and resources you can use to help automate and streamline the process.